 However, January 26 is not a day of celebration for our country — instead, it’s one of shame.
 It’s the date where our country was colonised by a British fleet and where the country was, so-called and recognised by the British, to be founded.
 For First Nations people, it’s a day of mourning and immense pain; it’s known as Invasion Day or Survival Day.

 The call to change the date has been simmering for a while.
-Radio station triple j moved their Hottest 100 from January 26 to a nearby date in 2017.
-However, it seems that only last year, following the very public and brutal murder of George Floyd at the hands of police, that white people have examined their own privilege and investigated how systematic racism — both overt and covert — operates within our country.
+In 2017, radio station triple j moved their Hottest 100 from January 26 to a nearby date.
+However, it seems that only in 2020, following the very public and brutal murder of George Floyd at the hands of US police, that white people have examined their own privilege and investigated how systematic racism — both overt and covert — operates within our country.

 It has been a long-overdue public reckoning, looking at the colonising, slaughter, murder, and mistreatment of Aboriginal and Torres Strait Islanders since their land was invaded in 1788 — that continues today.

 With greater knowledge, comes greater responsibility.
-Although tens of thousands of people attended Bla(c)k Lives Matter rallies and protests last year, this was just a starting point — not a one-off element of support.
+Although tens of thousands of people attended Bla(c)k Lives Matter rallies and protests in 2020, this was just a starting point — not a one-off element of support.
 The calls to Change the Date are coming harder than they ever have before.

 If you’re committed to being an anti-racist ally and want to support the Change the Date and BLM movement this year, here are some ways you can support it.